w3f/research/docs/polkadot/networking/3-avail-valid.md

 1. Each piece is sent to a small set of specific people, rather than everyone.

 2. a.
-People that want a specific piece of data, know where to get it - i.e. validators, for their own piece, i.e. the primary validators.
+People that want a specific piece of data, know where to get it - i.e. validators, for their own piece, get each piece from the preliminary checkers for that piece.

    b.
-Other people want non-specific pieces - i.e. secondary validators, want any 1/3 of all pieces to be able to reconstruct.
+Other people want non-specific pieces - i.e. approval validators, want any 1/3 of all pieces to be able to reconstruct.

 Overlay topologies are generally more useful for the exact opposite of the above: